zjy-Felix/Felix/_pages/about.md

 - Transportation

 **Working in Progress**
-Weekly EV Charging model, with Prof Yano, Prof Kuo, Ms. Han.
+Weekly EV Charging model, with Prof Yano, Prof Kuo, and Ms. Han.

 I am very fortunate to be supervised by Prof. Kuo Yong-Hong and Prof. Candace A. Yano (summer research) and Prof. Wang Zhengli.